Make aSubject Access Request

 We have to protect the data protection rights and other legal rights of other individuals when we respond to subject access requests.
 Information which does not relate to you may be 'blanked out' or edited out, particularly if it relates to other individuals.
-Sometimes we may not be able to release Personal Data relating to you because doing so would also reveal information about other persons who have not consented to their data being released, and it would not be reasonable in the circumstances to release the data without their consent.
-In such cases, you will be informed that Personal Data about you have been withheld and the reasons for doing so.
+Sometimes, we may not be able to release personal data relating to you because doing so would also reveal information about other persons who have not consented to their data being released, and it would not be reasonable in the circumstances to release the data without their consent.
+In such cases, you will be informed that personal data about you has been withheld and the reasons for doing so.

 If we consider that you have made a subject access request which is manifestly unfounded or excessive in nature (for example because a request is repetitive), it is possible for the University to:

-- Charge a reasonable fee taking into account the administrative costs of providing the information; or
+- Charge a reasonable fee taking into account the administrative costs of providing the information.

 - Refuse to act on the request.